What are the limits on Commercial Bank Lending?: Failures in Systemic Regulation

-Although this is a simplified version of the flows between loans, deposits, and asset backed securities that are occurring daily in the economy, there is nothing that currently prevents prevent the process being engineered exactly as described.
-At no point in this sequence has either bank needed recourse to central bank funds, or broken any of their statutory requirements with respect to capitalization or reserve requirements.
-Since there is no involvement of the central bank, there is also no control.
-Permitting the sale of loans outside the regulated banking system (i.e. to holding entities other than regulated banks), has thereby created a systemic and exploitable loophole in the central bank's regulation of the loan supply.
+This is a simplified version of the flows between loans, deposits, and asset backed securities that occur daily in the banking system.
+At no point has either bank needed recourse to central bank funds, or broken any of their statutory requirements with respect to capitalisation or reserve requirements where they apply.

-Since lending by commercial banks against their deposits was historically based on a fractional relationship between deposits and loans, this creates an unprecedented situation.
-The requirement that no individual bank should lend more than their deposits, has been enforced by required reserves at the central bank since the 19th century in Europe, and the early 20th century in the USA.
-Individual banks have been strictly monitored on that basis, since exceeding regulatory limits has typically resulted in bank failure.
-The sale of Asset Backed Securities does not allow any individual bank to exceed this ratio, but it does allow the banking \emph{system} to do so, thereby creating a mechanism for unconstrained growth in commercial bank originated lending.
+The problem is the implicit assumption with reserve based banking systems that bank originated loans remain within the banking system.
+Allowing the sale of loans to holders outside of the regulated banking system (i.e. to entities other than regulated banks) removes these loans from that control and thus creates a systemic loophole in the regulation of the commercial bank loan supply.

-Besides creating a debt money imbalance within the economy, other problems are created as money flows through these instruments and the accompanying loans are repaid.
-The pattern of retail mortgage lending that has emerged in major economies over the last few years, is one of relatively short period loans (3-5 years), being periodically renewed.
-This clearly allows those selling the loans to maximise the associated profits from loan fees, and loan resale.
-However, it also acts to progressively concentrate money within the financial sector, and creates a dislocation in the proportional distribution of wealth within the general economy.
+The introduction of loans sales has consequently created a novel situation in those modern economies that allow them, not only in causing a significant expansion in total lending from the banking sector, but also in changing the systemic relationship between the quantity of money in the system to the quantity of bank originated debt, and thereby considerably diluting the influence the central bank can exert over the loan supply.
+The requirement that no individual bank should lend more than their deposits has been enforced by required reserves at the central bank since the 19\textsuperscript{th} century in Europe, and the early 20\textsuperscript{th} century in the USA.
+Serendipitously, this also created a systemic limit on the ratio of money to bank originated lending within the monetary system.
+While the sale of Asset Backed Securities does not allow any individual bank to exceed this ratio at any given point in time, as the process evolves the banking system itself exceeds it as loans are moved outside the constraints provided by regulatory capital or reserve regulation, thereby creating a mechanism for unconstrained growth in commercial bank originated lending.